Dissociative identity disorder: Sociogenic model

-Proponents of psychotherapy as a cause of DID state that DID is strongly linked to (possibly suggestive) psychotherapy, often involving recovered memories (memories that the person previously had amnesia for) or false memories, and that such therapy could cause additional identities.
+Proponents of non-trauma-related dissociative identity disorder state that the disorder is strongly linked to (possibly suggestive) psychotherapy, often involving recovered memories (memories that the person previously had amnesia for) or false memories, and that such therapy could cause additional identities.
 Such memories could be used to make an allegation of child sexual abuse.
 There is little agreement between those who see therapy as a cause and trauma as a cause.
-Supporters of therapy as a cause of DID suggest that a small number of clinicians diagnosing a disproportionate number of cases would provide evidence for their position though it has also been claimed that higher rates of diagnosis in specific countries like the United States may be due to greater awareness of DID.
+Supporters of therapy as a cause of dissociative identity disorder suggest that a small number of clinicians diagnosing a disproportionate number of cases would provide evidence for their position though it has also been claimed that higher rates of diagnosis in specific countries like the United States may be due to greater awareness of DID.
 Lower rates in other countries may be due to artificially low recognition of the diagnosis.
+It is argued that "the mechanisms described in the DSM–5 as 'dissociative amnesia' do not correspond to current knowledge of how memory works, either in an ordinary way or in intense stress circumstances", and that while traumatic memories may be forgotten and later remembered that this is due to regular processes of forgetting and remembering memories, and is not a distinct process.
 However, false memory syndrome per se is not regarded by mental health experts as a valid diagnosis, and has been described as "a non-psychological term originated by a private foundation whose stated purpose is to support accused parents," and critics argue that the concept has no empirical support, and further describe the False Memory Syndrome Foundation as an advocacy group that has distorted and misrepresented memory research.

+A review of recent research into DID found not one empirical study into the sociocognitive model in the 2011-2021 period, identifying the model as "a source of unresolved criticism of the trauma model", not an empirical hypothesis in its own right.
+Some major skeptics of trauma-related DID have in recent years abandoned single-cause models of the disorder, arguing for an end to the controversy as no such model can provide a "complete or fully satisfactory account" of DID.
+As part of their "trans-theoretical" model Lynn et al. suggested that trauma may be more important than sociocognitive factors in clinical cases.